FLAMEGPU/FLAMEGPU2-docs/src/guide/host-functions/defining-host-functions.rst

 In the C++ API a host function is defined using the :c:macro:`FLAMEGPU_HOST_FUNCTION` macro, similarly a host condition is defined using the :c:macro:`FLAMEGPU_HOST_CONDITION`.
 This takes a single argument, a unique name identifying the function.

-In the Python API a host function is defined as a subclass of :class:`HostFunctionCallback<flamegpu::HostFunctionCallback>`, similarly a host condition is defined as a subclass of :class:`HostFunctionConditionCallback<flamegpu::HostFunctionConditionCallback>`.
+In the Python API a host function is defined as a subclass of :class:`HostFunction<flamegpu::HostFunctionCallback>`, similarly a host condition is defined as a subclass of :class:`HostCondition<flamegpu::HostConditionCallback>`.

 .. tabs::